 Are Cookies Dangerous?

 Contrary to what some users may think, cookies are NOT inherently malicious or dangerous.
-If you run a scan with your antivirus software and you find a tracking cookie, the tracking cookie does not represent a malware infection.
+If you run a scan with your antivirus software, and you find a tracking cookie, the tracking cookie does not represent a malware infection.
 These are low to minimal security issues.
 We have seen many security companies and free “Spyware Removal Tools” emphasize detection of cookies, calling them Spyware and Trackware and stating that you are “infected”, which is most unlikely to be the case.
 Cookies and the information they store are more related to privacy concerns.

-To determine if the privacy concern is an issue for you, you need to decide if the benefits of today’s enhanced Web site customizations outweigh the sensitivity of the information being collected.
+To determine if the privacy concern is an issue for you, you need to decide if the benefits of today’s Web site customizations outweigh the sensitivity of the information we provide.
 This is very similar to the power and flexibility of using major search engine technology and giving your frequent shopper card at your local grocery store – each has potential benefits and downsides.
 A search engine is helpful for quickly and easily finding information, but the search engine companies could potentially know about the types of things you search for and which links you decide to go to.

 How Can a Cookie Threaten a Computer?

-Why is it Necessary to Scan Cookies?
+Why is it Necessary to Scan Cookies with Kaspersky?

 This Trojan’s payload contains in dropping a Backdoor (to open a port), changing the homepage of the browser and placing a “malicious” cookie in the browser’s cookie area.
 When the unsuspecting user launches the browser, then it automatically connects to the new homepage (namely the attacker’s website).
-Once this is done, the malicious cookie is being read and the attacker becomes aware of the fact that the computer is infected.
+Once this is done, the malicious cookie is being read.
+The attacker becomes aware of the fact that the computer is infected.
 By knowing this, it becomes a piece of cake to take over the computer using some exploits or the open port.

 So it is always safe to run your antivirus to detect malicious intent.
 Among the hundred antivirus software out in the market, Kaspersky is always on the top 10 software pronounced by AV testing labs.
 Kaspersky antivirus software has scan features that can detect hidden threats, making web cookie scan highly successful.

-Kaspersky Online Threat Detection
+Online Threat Detection by Kaspersky

 Kaspersky antivirus software‘s malware aced the most-recent tests by the three malware labs whose results we use, delivering excellent protection without any false positives.